-Spin is a rule that creates a special effect when a character scores a significant or better success (3 shifts or more).
-It let's you do even cooler things by leveraging excellent rolls setup earlier or by leveraging good luck (fortune) on your Fate rolls.
+Spin is a rule that creates a special effect when a character scores a significant or better success (3 shifts or more) on a defensive roll.
+Spin lets you do cool things by leveraging excellent setups or by using good luck in unusual circumstances to your benefit.

 The special effect caused by spin may simply be color-your character looks particularly cool doing whatever he's doing or perhaps he's due some recognition for excellence.
-In some cases, as outlined in skills and elsewhere, gaining spin can result in an actual game effect.
-In combat, for instance, if a character gets spin on a defensive, he can add a +1 to the very next action that occurs-even if it's not his own.
-You'll find other applications of spin throughout the text; in general, it serves as an easy way of noting that a character has done particularly well.
-Whenever your character rolls well enough to generate spin, it's time to sit up, pay attention, and spice up the details.
+In game terms if a character gets spin on a defensive roll he can add a +1 to the next action that occurs-even if it's not his own.
+This is best represented by placing a "spin token" (glass bead, poker chip, gaming totem) on the table in front of the character.
+Any character at the table, during their turn, can "claim" the spin and describe how your good fortune helps them achieve what they're trying to accomplish.
+For each token spent, the character receives a +1 bonus to their roll.